C0SMICP0TAT0/project-alfred/rnd_plan.md

 ## Phase 2: Vision and Sensing (2-3 months)

 ### 2A: Basic Computer Vision (Weeks 1-2)
-1. Set up the Raspberry Pi Camera Module
+1. Set up the Raspberry Pi Camera Module (done)
 2. Learn OpenCV fundamentals: image capture, display, and basic processing
 3. Implement simple color detection algorithms
 4. Practice image filtering and preprocessing techniques
-5. Create a basic object detection program using color thresholding
+5. Create a basic object detection program using color thresholding (from examples (done))
 6. Learn about camera calibration and distortion correction
 7. Integrate camera with ROS using image_transport package
 8. Learn to use camera_calibration package for automated calibration